Best CRM for Small Business

 Does the price make sense for your small business?

 If you plan to grow your business, consider whether the CRM will grow with you and what the associated costs will be.
 For example, some CRMs charge you depending on how many customers and contacts you have.
 This can leave you with a hefty bill as you attract more clients.
 Also, consider how many employees can use the CRM.
 Some CRMs limit the number of people that can use them, while others have a minimum number of users you need to pay for.

 What extra features do you need (and will you have to pay for them)?

-CRM software typically provides a ton of extra features.
-These include sales pipelines, marketing automation, email marketing, and more.
+CRM software typically provides a slew of extra features.
+These include sales pipelines, marketing automations, email marketing, and more.
 Consider which ones you need when choosing your CRM.
 Also, be aware that these features aren’t always free.
 Sometimes you will have to pay more on top of your basic subscription for these extras.
 Consider how much you want to pay for your software and choose a CRM that fits your budget.

 Our free guide explains everything you should consider when choosing a CRM.